 Through this project, I have gone to many unexpected places, from coral reefs and shark-filled wrecks to network theory, with stops at Shinto shrines, fancy ski resorts, and math conferences.
-The ideas and experiments stemming from these travels will constitute the body of my thesis (ETA: summer 2018).
+The ideas and experiments stemming from these travels constitute the body of my thesis, which I completed in 2018.

 Publications from this project

 Samson, J. E., Ray, D. D., Holzman, R., Shavit, U., Miller, L. A., Khatri, S. (submitted) A novel mechanism of mixing by pulsing corals.

 Battista, N. A., Samson, J. E., Khatri, S., Miller, L. A. (2018) Under the sea: pulsing corals in ambient flow.
 In Mathematical Methods and Models in Biosciences (eds.
 R. Anguelov, M. Lachowicz), Biomath Forum: 22-34.